A-AhkUser/eAutocomplete/README.md

 ```
 ***
 ##### description:
-Executes a custom function each time the user or the script itself changes the contents of the edit control.
+Executes a custom function each time the user changes the contents of the edit control.
 The function can optionally accept the following parameters:</br>
 ``myEventMonitor(this, _eHwnd, _input)``